nickboon/calc/README.md

 * Functionality should be tested with unit tests
 * The requirements should be tested with acceptence tests
 * Tests should be run automatically by the build
-* Deployment should be automatically.
+* Deployment be run automatically.